pmaier983/Blog/README.md

 - [ ] Is it important to separate out dev & non-dev deps... do this and 2x check
 - [ ] Properly configure RLS for supabase (https://supabase.com/docs/guides/database/postgres/row-level-security#row-level-security-in-supabase)
 - [ ] Transition to use @total-typescript/tsconfig (https://github.com/total-typescript/tsconfig)

+### How to host

+The goal: host a bunch of docker containers to run each of my blogs web apps.

+#### Options:

+##### Option 1 (AWS & ECS):

+This worked but ended up costing me 40$ per month.
+Just not worth it for a blog, I mean really

+##### Option 2 (VM):

+Host a docker compose cluster on a VM (Heroku, EC2, Droplet, Linode).
+There is probably a bunch of configuration needed to make all the security and porting work, but this would probably be the cheapest option.

+Also I could use something like ansible as Infrastructure as code?

+##### Option 3 (K8's):

+I can't do it.
+A personal blog is not a good reason to learn k8's...

+##### Option 4 (A bunch of Separate Docker Containers):

+Just deploy a bunch of these contains separately?
+This can be done on any of the big cloud providers: (Digital Ocean App Platform, Google Cloud Run etc?)

 ### Transition from gaulish.io -> phillipmaier.com